 CHEF and RAST use the Pasquille-Gifford model for neutrally buoyant dispersion involving releases less than or nearly equal in vapor density to ambient air.
-Once a dense gas becomes sufficiently dilute, the neutrally buoyant model is used.
+Once a dense gas becomes sufficiently diluted, the neutrally buoyant model is used.
 The Pasquille-Gifford model has been used for many years and is well vetted.
 However, there are several different published distribution coefficients where CHEF and RAST utilize those coefficients found in CCPS publications.
 Differences between various software programs for neutrally buoyant dispersion may result from differences in distribution coefficients or the source term used to determine the initial concentration (such as jet mixing or transition from dense gas dispersion).
-CHEF and RAST utilize the "virtual distance" technique described in in evaluating the transition from dense to neutrally buoyant dispersion [9].
+CHEF and RAST utilize the "virtual distance" technique described in in evaluating the transition from dense to neutrally buoyant dispersion (Crowl and Louvar, Chemical Process Safety, Fundamentals with Applications, Third Edition 2011) (Note: This information was not included in 4th Edition).